Quekzhengseng/DBTT/README.md

   a.
 Redesigned Website to enable drag and drop travel itinenary.   <br>
   b.
 Access to a LLM chatbot with RAG implementation to enable self help of users and selling of packages.  <br>
   c.
 Auto CRM ticketing system that identifies and classifies issues that customers have through the LLM chatbot, allowing agents to clear tickets with more efficiency  <br>
+  d.
+Data Analysis of Kaggle Based File and Deployment via Streamlit

 4. Installation
 For running the project for the first time, you should be provided with a .env file and a firebase.json key to allow for the chatbot and storage functions to work.
-Drag these 2 files into DBTT/website/wts/backend.
+Drag these 2 files into DBTT/backend.

 Step-by-step guide to setting up the project
 Now to start the server:  <br>
   a.
 Make sure that you are in the WTS directory with the command terminal opened.
 Then type "npm i" and wait for it to run finish.  <br>
   b.
-Then run "Npm run dev", you should be prompted to the server starting.  <br>
+Then run "npm run dev", you should be prompted to the server starting with the link provided.  <br>
   c.
-In another terminal, go into backend directory that is within wts folder.  <br>
+In another terminal, go into backend directory that is within DBTT folder.  <br>
   d.
 Run "docker compose up --build" to start the backend server.  <br>

-With this, you should be able to start the website up and running.
+With this, you should be able to view the website with the functions deployed.

 5. Usage
 Instructions on how to run the project